Jmcgee01125/QuickSuite/QuickCompress/README.txt

 The output will be saved as <source file>_qc.<type selection>

-If the output file is greater than the target, don't worry.
-Just open QuickCompress.bat (right click > edit) and change TargetOutputSizeKB lower.
+If the output is larger than the target, the program will attempt to re-encode with a more restrictive target
-	For example, an encoding of 8.36 MB with a target of 8000 would probably work if the target is 7000.
+	It will iterate this process multiple times, up to the value of the FailureThreshold variable Some videos may still fail, in this case the program will display an error Changing FailureThreshold to allow more attempts may solve the issue However, manually changing the target size is recommended if this happens

 :: -------------------------------------

-By opening QuickCompress.bat, ten variables become available:
+By opening QuickCompress.bat, eleven variables become available:
 	UseSmartBitrate - Automatically determines the bitrate to obtain a given file size (default: 1).
 	TargetOutputSizeKB - The size, in KB (not Kb), of the output file.
 8000 = 8 MB, the Discord file limit (default: 8000).
 	WarnForLowDetailThresholdMP4 - If the bitrate is below this number when using mp4, warn the user.
 Prevents terrible quality output (default: 512).